 College-Level Review

 The College Promotion and Tenure Committee shall review the appropriate criteria, the candidate's file, and the recommendation made by the department/school and the chair of the department/director of the school.
 The committee shall vote on the case and make a written recommendation to the Dean.
-The written recommendation will report the numerical results of the poll of the Committee and, as best as can be discerned, the reasons for the vote, preserving the anonymity of the committee members.
+Committee member names, voting and non-voting, must be listed in the memo.
+The written report, however, shall preserve the anonymity of the voting but shall also convey, as best as can be discerned, the reasons for the vote.
 A copy will be sent to the faculty member who may attach a brief response within 5 days of receipt of the material.

 The Dean of the College shall review the recommendation of the department/school and the chair of the department/director of the school, ensuring that the criteria for promotion and/or tenure have been appropriately applied and that annual assignments and performance evaluations have been considered in the recommendation.
 The Dean shall also review the recommendation of the College Promotion and Tenure Committee.
 The Dean shall consider the candidate's record, annual assignments and evaluations, and the written college and/or department/school goals and criteria for promotion and/or tenure.
 In tenure cases, he or she shall consider the needs of the department/school, college and university, and the contributions the employee is expected to make to the institution.
 College requirements or subordinate criteria may not conflict with university criteria.